Skip to Content

 The receptive partner is at higher risk for HIV, but the inserting partner is also at risk.

-People can contract HIV by using a needle or other equipment that a person with HIV used before them.
+People can contract HIV by using a needle or other equipment that someone with HIV has used before them.
+It's crucial to never share needles or syringes when injecting drugs.

 Mother-to-baby HIV transmission